rogerlew/undaqTools/doc/gettingstarted.rst

 undaqTools uses the HDF5 (Hierarchical Data Format) data model to store the data contained within NAD's DAQ files.
 An undaq.py script is provided aid in parallel batch processing DAQ files to HDF5.
-Once converted instances of undaqTools.Daq object can load the HDF5 files.
-Users can add their own analysis information to the Daq instances, write them to HDF5 and retrive them when needed.
+Once converted Daq instances can be loaded using the HDF5 files in a fraction of the time.

 Daq Objects
 ------------